Desperate Housewife

 • Interesting

-tin plague In his time, Scott, the renowned polar explorer, prepared meticulously for his expedition to the South Pole.
-He accounted for everything: the icy silence of Antarctica, hurricane-force winds,…
+Tin pest Scott, the renowned polar explorer, prepared meticulously for his expedition to the South Pole.
+He planned for Antarctica’s icy silence, hurricane-force winds, and bone-deep cold.
+He considered the…

 • Interesting

-There was a time when prospectors searched for hidden minerals in the ground armed only with a slingshot carved from a hazelnut bush and treated with a secret technique.
-Holding…
+Not long ago, prospectors hunting for hidden minerals relied on a simple tool: a slingshot cut from a hazelnut bush and treated with a secret technique.
+Holding the slingshot with…

 • Interesting

-There’s nothing worse than biting into an apple only to find a worm inside!
-It may look rosy and fragrant on the outside, but inside, it’s just a mushy mess.…
+There’s nothing worse than biting into an apple and finding a worm inside.
+It may look rosy and fragrant on the outside, but inside it’s a mushy mess.
+There’s little…

 • Interesting